hprange/woinject/README.md

 Non Maven users have to:

-1. Download the woinject.jar.
+1. Download the woinject-1.0-bin.zip package.
-2. Add the woinject library to the build path.
+2. Add the woinject.jar and the other required libraries to the build path.

 Usage
 -----